 With this type of housing, you can take the same type of property and rent furnished rooms to tenants who are affiliated in some way.
-Monthly leases are in affect and the objective is to rent each room at a rate equivalent to an unfurnished one bedroom apartment without utility expenses.
+Monthly leases are in effect and the objective is to rent each room at a rate equivalent to an unfurnished one-bedroom apartment without utility expenses.

 With dormitory housing, Seth can rent nicely furnished rooms on a referral basis to single mothers with one child – with one mother and child to each bedroom.
 Here, Seth is able to get $600 per room for a total of $1,800 each month.
 Housekeeping is not included, so Seth’s expenses are $1,380; he now clears $420 each month.

 This mode of operating could also work for three guys taking a year-long marine mechanical course at a trade school.
 It could also work for medical students.

 The magic behind the idea that makes co-housing work is that the occupants benefit from living with their peers.
 This method is $3,840 more profitable per year than operating as a traditional landlord.

 3. Rooming House

 Another way to utilize a rental property is to take the same house and rent the fully furnished rooms to several unrelated tenants who are willing to share the bedrooms, bathrooms, kitchen and other amenities.

 Typically, weekly leases are in place and the goal is to collect affordable rents from multiple tenants who have limited resources.